ahmedhussiien/Assembly-Library/README.md

 2nd Byte = Height.
 3rd Byte = X-coordinate.
 4th Byte = Y-coordinate.
-5th Byte = Neglected.
-Used by the user and can be different fro mone object to another.
+5th Byte = Unused.
+Can be used for different purposes by the user.
 6th Byte = Start of the pixel array.

 ### The graphics package include: